eqlog/eqlog/README.md

     let y = sl.new_el();
     let z = sl.new_el();

-    // Close the semilattice structure by matching premises of axioms and
+    // Close the semilattice structure by matching atoms in if statements of rules
-    // adding conclusions until we reach a fixed point. sl.close();
+    // and adding then atoms until we reach a fixed point. sl.close();
-    // sl satisfies all semilattice axioms now.
+    // sl satisfies all semilattice rules now.

     // Evaluate the left-associated meet xy_z = (x /\ y) /\ z.
     let xy = sl.meet(x, y).unwrap();